Parental Alienation in Texas - What is it?

 As illustrated by the Canadian Court this week, trial courts have few limits with respect to how far they can go in limiting the access of a parent which they have determined is “guilty” of parental alienation.
 The Canadian Court limited the mother to access only in conjunction with counseling and special therapy.
 But that is not the limit.

 Texas courts have denied parents all access to their children — no possession, no phone calls, no letters, no Skype, no Face Time, no emails…nothing.

 How long can a court keep a parent away from their child completely?
 For as long as the court thinks is appropriate, or until an appellate court determines that the trial court has abused its discretion.

-If you are a parent that has been alienated, this may be good news.
+If you are a parent that has faced Parental Alienation in Keller or throughout Texas, this may be good news.
 If you are a parent that is currently alienating, this case — and the others that have happened that have not made the news — should stand as a stark warning.